Safari safety tips (not just for dummies)

 6 self-drive safari tips

 Never get closer than 20 m (65 ft) to large game, especially Cape buffaloes, rhinos and elephants.
 Give a wide berth to injured animals and those with young.
-Don't hoot (honk) or shout at animals to try get them to turn, raise their heads, etc. Similarly, don't wave wildly at the animals.
+Don't hoot (honk) or shout at animals to try get them to turn, raise their heads, and so on.
+Similarly, don't wave wildly at the animals.
 Drive very cautiously around solitary elephants and buffaloes.
 Don't rev your engine loudly around the animals, as this could startle or alarm them.
-Don't bring foods like fruits in the car with you.
+Don't bring smelly foods like fruits in the car with you.
 Many animals have an excellent sense of smell, and may want a taste of what you're having.

 Most incidents in game parks occur when people grow overly confident.
 Respect the wildlife, remembering that it is indeed just that: wild.

-Why organised safaris are the safer option
+Why organised safaris are safer than self-drives

 They have the right sort of vehicle and training and so can safely and effectively navigate the often tough, muddy terrain.
 (Sitting in a broken-down 4x4 in a hot game park is no bueno .)
 Safari guides know which animals are dangerous, and in what ways, so they can act sensibly and advise you of what to do and not do in all situations.
 They know how close you can get to the different animals while staying safe and also not scaring them off.